Paragraphe

 BK = Filters inorganic vapours, ammonia and ammonia derivatives

-As for aerosol filters, there are three classes of protective filters based on their capacity (in other words, the best balance between volume and effectiveness of the absorbent material):
+As in the case of aerosol filters, there are three classes of protective filters, depending on their trapping capacity (i.e. a compromise between the volume and efficiency of the adsorbent material) :

-• Class 1: For gas concentrations of less than 0.1% by volume, the lowest capacity (filters for half masks) – e.g.: A1
+• Class 1: For a gas content of less than 0.1% by volume, i.e. the lowest capacity (wafers) - Ex: A1

-• Class 3: For gas concentrations of between 0.5% and 1% by volume, the largest capacity (large-capacity canister worn at waist-level)
+• Class 3 : For gas contents of between 0.5% and 1% by volume, i.e. the largest capacity (large-capacity belt-worn cans).

-At an equivalent ambient concentration level, a class 3 filter will operate for longer than either a class 2 or a class 1 filter.
+At the same ambient concentration, the autonomy of a class 3 filter will be longer than that of a class 2 filter and consequently a class 1 filter.

 Note: Some manufacturers offer specific filters that provide protection against carbon monoxide (CO).
-They are to be used exclusively with life-saving and evacuation devices.
+These are reserved for evacuation or survival devices.

 Image